AR-js-org/AR.js/README.md

 This project has been created by [@jeromeetienne](https://github.com/jeromeetienne), previously managed by Nicolò Carpignoli and it is now maintained by the AR.js org.

-🚀For frequent updates on AR.js you can follow [@the official Twitter account](https://twitter.com/ARjs_Library) and Watch this repo!
+🚀For frequent updates on AR.js you can follow [@the official 𝕏(Twitter) account](https://twitter.com/ARjs_Library) and Watch this repo!

 Logo is courtesy of <a href="https://twitter.com/viralinfo"> Simon Poulter </a>.